dia15001/plantgrowth/main.md

 We did research about our experiment.
 We looked at [Grow Lights](https://en.wikipedia.org/wiki/Grow_light) and how it affects the growth of plants.

 ![This is an image](https://www.gardeningknowhow.com/wp-content/uploads/2019/09/LED-grow-light-400x267.jpg)

+# Thats it for now.
+Did you not find what you were looking for?

+Try clicking "Go to file" and type in what you are looking for.

+For example: resources, plant information.